To Rome with love: Off the beaten path

 Try out the fine cocktails in one of Trastevere's vibey bars.
 This is the very cool Pimms Good bar in Trastevere, my favourite neighbourhood in Rome.
 Cosy and festive with a buzzy atmosphere, friendly staff and wicked cocktails.
 Need I say more?

-I'd highly recommend the Champagne cocktail with brandy.
-I knew it was a good one but I ordered a second one to be absolutely sure.
+The Champagne cocktail with brandy is a winner.
+I order a second one just to be absolutely sure.
 All in the interest of research of course.

 Pimms Good, Via di Santa Dorotea, 8, Trastevere